tairoteixeira2020/monument-data-migration/README.md

 - **Atomicity**: Each row is wrapped in its own transaction.
 Failures roll back that row’s changes.
 - **Rejection Reports**: Malformed or invalid rows are skipped and appended to `logs/rejections.csv` with the error reason.
 - **Retry**: Fix the source CSV and re-run `npm run migrate`; only changed rows will be updated/inserted.

----

-## Contributing

-Contributions welcome!
-Please fork the repo and open a PR with your changes.\
-Ensure new features include relevant tests and update the README as needed.

----

-## License

-This project is licensed under the [MIT License](LICENSE).